Cherry blossom-inspired lobby decor

 Washington, D.C.

-Checking in at the central Conrad Washington DC ensures you're perfectly placed to see both a city in bloom and some of Washington’s most iconic tourist sights including the White House, the Lincoln Memorial, the Washington Monument and the Smithsonian museums.
-A 32-minute walk from the hotel’s doors on New York Avenue puts you at the Tidal Basin’s easy 2.1-mile loop.
+Checking in at the central Conrad Washington DC or Waldorf Astoria Washington DC ensures you're perfectly placed to see both a city in bloom and some of Washington’s most iconic tourist attractions, including the White House, the Lincoln Memorial, the Washington Monument and the Smithsonian museums.
+A 32-minute walk from Conrad Washington DC’s doors on New York Avenue puts you at the Tidal Basin’s easy 2.1-mile loop, while Waldorf Astoria Washington DC sits on Pennsylvania Avenue between the White House and the U.S. Capitol and is an equally quick 24-minute walk from the Tidal Basin.

 Paris